HOUSING COORDINATOR OVERSEEING 110 MEMBERS ' HOUSING NEEDS

 • Must assure members eligible for Housing Authorities subsidies apply, complete eligibility process and be leased up within guidelines

-• If employed at Outpatient program, must evade members served in the event of assaultive behavior and pass assault crisis/crisis prevention training
+• Must evade members served in the event of assaultive behavior and pass assault crisis/crisis prevention training

 Duties and responsibilities may be added, deleted and/or changed at the discretion of management.

 • Familiarity with psychiatric conditions and recovery principles